-- (i) (a) As OTC derivative transactions are traded and settled over-the-counter, they entail the risk that a counterparty to a transaction will be unable to fulfill settlement due to its bankruptcy or other such reasons (counterparty risk).
-In particular, because counterparty risk becomes notable for large transactions, there is a risk of OTC derivative transactions of a large trading volume giving rise to concerns over market stability.
-For this reason, a possible effective measure would be to create a system in which CCPs would fulfill a role of blocking the spread of a crisis by making such transactions subject to mandatory CCP clearing. - (b) In order to achieve the reduction of settlement risk in Japan's markets promptly and effectively, it needs to be ensured at an institutional level that, in conducting mandatory CCP clearing, CCPs can identify the amount of risk which reflects the dynamics of Japan's markets in an appropriate and timely manner, and they can conduct necessary risk management quickly including participating financial institutions. - (ii) Based on an awareness of the issues described above, the mandatory CCP clearing of OTC derivative transactions conducted in Japan should ideally be undertaken by CCPs established in Japan.
-In particular, mandatory clearing at domestic CCPs would appear to be necessary for those OTC derivative transactions for which the clearing requirement of actual transactions is closely related to the necessary conditions for corporate bankruptcy in Japan. - (iii) At the same time, some market participants are also of the view that, if only clearing at domestic CCPs is made mandatory, there are concerns that Japan's OTC derivatives market may become hollowed out.
+- (i) (a) There is a risk of OTC derivative transactions of a large trading volume giving rise to concerns over market stability through a materialization of counterparty risk of large transactions.
+For this reason, such transactions should be subject to mandatory CCP clearing. - (b) In order to achieve the reduction of settlement risk in Japan's markets promptly and effectively, it needs to be ensured at an institutional level that CCPs are required to thoroughly implement necessary risk management in conducting their business by identifying the amount of risk which reflects the developments of Japanese markets in an appropriate and timely manner through daily mark-to-market and by promptly seeking from financial institutions appropriate levels of collateral proportional to the risk incurred. - (c) It is necessary to consolidate information of transactions such as information of Japanese financial institutions and their counterparties involved in the transactions into CCPs by means of mandatory CCP clearing.
+This enables CCPs to appropriately acquire information of transactions subject to mandatory CCP clearing and the authorities to grasp the full picture of Japan market by requiring information from CCPs.
+In addition, it is also necessary that the authorities publish part of acquired information in order to enhance transparency of the market of Japan.

+- (ii) Based on an awareness of the issues described above, the mandatory CCP clearing of OTC derivative transactions conducted in Japan should ideally be undertaken by CCPs established in Japan. - (iii) However, some market participants are also of the view that, if only clearing at domestic CCPs is made mandatory, there are concerns that Japan's OTC derivatives market may become hollowed out.
 For instance, more transactions may be conducted overseas so as to avoid the domestic markets to reduce settlement risk.
 Consequently, given that most Japanese financial institutions conduct cross-border financial transactions, while bearing in mind such factors as economic rationality and the nature of the transactions, consideration also needs to be given to clearing mechanisms that include CCPs established in foreign countries.

-In summary, while mandatory CCP clearing should ideally be achieved using domestic CCPs, a form of mandatory CCP clearing may also be sanctioned in which clearing is conducted through alliances between domestic CCPs and foreign CCPs (hereinafter referred to as the "link system"), in so far as they satisfy the requirements of CCPs as described above.
-Moreover, another possible measure may be to allow direct entry of foreign CCPs (in a form of branch etc.).
+In summary, while mandatory CCP clearing should ideally be achieved using domestic CCPs, it is appropriate to sanction a form of mandatory CCP clearing in which clearing is conducted through an alliances between a domestic CCP and a foreign CCP (hereinafter referred to as the "link system"), or through direct entry of a foreign CCP (in the form of a branch, etc.) in so far as they satisfy the requirements of CCPs as described above.